- Site Analysis

 Acceptable Solution E3/AS1 lists suitable finishes for wet areas as:

-- terrazzo, concrete or cement plaster with steel trowel or polished finish
+- a slab-on-grade concrete slab floor with a steel trowel or polished finish.

 See the Quick reference guide for wet area floor finishes.
 While the main criteria for selecting a wet area floor finish must be its performance and durability, also consider the sustainability of the materials used.
 See Material use for more detail.